 Millions of women across the country rely on some form of birth control to prevent pregnancy.
 Some take a pill every day.
 Others prefer IUDs, or intrauterine devices, a more semi-permanent solution.
 The Mirena IUD, manufactured by Bayer, is a popular choice among young women.
 Unfortunately, the Mirena IUD is associated with a host of severe side effects.
 Many women are opting to have their Mirena IUDs removed to avoid these complications.

 However, removing the device appears to come with consequences of its own.
 Thousands of women have filed lawsuits against Bayer over these complications, known as the Mirena crash.
+If you have been injured due to a Mirena IUD, you may be eligible to file what is known as a personal injury claim against the manufacturer.
+Contact a Los Angeles personal injury lawyer at Citywide Law Group today to discuss your case.

 What is the Mirena IUD?